uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

 There are approximately 110 different variables available for output from `DVMDOSTEM`.
 One file will be produced per requested output variable.
-Users can specify the temporal and structural resolutions at which model outputs are produced (e.g. yearly or monthly soil carbon stocks across the whole soil column or by layer).
-This functionality allows the users to consider their computational resources and information needs in the selection of output data to be produced.
+Users can specify the temporal and structural resolutions at which model outputs are produced.
+This functionality allows users to consider their computational resources and information needs when setting up a model run.

 # Parameterization